HumanVBench: Probing Human-Centric Video Understanding in MLLMs with Automatically Synthesized Benchmarks: Evaluation and Insights

 \subsubsection{Performance in Speech-Visual Alignment Tasks}

 \textbf{Lip-Reading Ability of Visual-Only MLLMs} For AVSM and ASD tasks, many videos include dubbing or multi-speaker conversations with single-speaker audio, making lip movements alone insufficient for accurate responses.
-Therefore, when answering these two tasks, visual-only models essentially degrade to speech action recognition but can still get some questions correct.
-As shown in Table \ref{table:overall}, these MLLMs show some lip-reading ability, with QwenVL2 and InternVL2 outperforming other models.
-However, for the SCM task, almost all models perform at a random level, indicating that current models lack precise lip-reading (lip translation) ability.
+Therefore, when answering these two tasks, visual-only models essentially degrade to speech action recognition but can still get some questions correct, with QwenVL3 outperforming other models.
+However, for the AVAD and SCM task, almost all models perform at a random level, indicating that current models lack precise lip-reading (lip translation) ability.
 Future models could focus on enhancing lip-reading capabilities.

-\textbf{Audio-Video MLLMs:} Despite handling both audio and visual inputs, these open-source MLLMs perform near-randomly across Speech-Visual Alignment tasks, particularly in AVSM and ASD, where they lag behind visual-only MLLMs.
-On one hand, this may stem from deficiencies in the models' ability to visually interpret lip movements (see Appendix Section \ref{append:ModalityAblation} for extended experiments); on the other, contemporary open-source models largely neglect intricate speech-to-lip movement alignment.
-Few have explicit architectural encoding linking audio and video modalities to facilitate such synergy, compounded by a scarcity of comprehensive datasets proposing coherent visual-audio lexical mapping.
-Consequently, these models struggle acutely in correlating speech to lip movements, though dedicated ASR models effectively address Speech Content Matching — a capability absent in tested open-source video-MLLMs.
+\textbf{Audio-Video MLLMs:} Although most open-source MLLMs can process both audio and visual inputs, they—except for Qwen2.5-Omni—perform near-randomly on Speech-Visual Alignment tasks, particularly AVSM and ASD, where they even lag behind visual-only models.
+This deficiency may stem from two key factors: a limited ability to visually interpret intricate lip movements (as further detailed in Appendix Section \ref{append:ModalityAblation}) and a general lack of a suitable temporal processing mechanism to facilitate fine-grained speech-to-lip alignment, further exacerbated by scarce datasets providing audio-visual lexical mappings.
+Consequently, while dedicated ASR models can effectively handle SCM, most open-source video-MLLMs struggle acutely with correlating speech to lip movements.
+In contrast, the Gemini series shows exceptional cross-modal alignment, performing robustly even on AVAD, a task no other models can handle.